carkopf/philtechtalks/content/upcoming/carina.md

 draft = false
 hideMeta = true
 weight = 10
-summary = "Autonomy and AI"
+summary = "Are algorithms more objective than humans?"
 +++

 #### Title
-Autonomy and AI
+Are algorithms more objective than humans?
+On the objectivity and epistemic authority of algorithms
 #### Abstract

 TBA